4.1. License Management¶

 Further information about a group scan can be observed from the detail page of the group scan.
 Click the scan you are interested in and the details section will appear.

-Aside from information about the group scan, there is a graph that shows the number of assets started and how many assets have already completed the scan.
+Aside from information about the group scan in the "Details" tab, there is a graph that shows the number of assets started and how many assets have already completed the scan in the "Charts" tab.
+In the "Tasks" tab you get information about the scanned assets.

 4.6.
 Response Control¶